Digital-Geeks-23/Automated-RTL-Testbench-ART-/README.md

 ## External Verilog Files

-you can write a verilog file by yourself and then import the file into the design
+You can write a verilog file yourself, then import it into the design GUI.

 <br>
 <br>